Contiguous Zero-Copy for Encrypted Transport Protocols: Conclusion

 \subsection{AEAD ciphers with atomic interface}

 AEAD~\cite{rogaway2002authenticated} stands for Authenticated Encryption with Associated Data and regroups encryption schemes built to ensure data confidentiality and data + associated data authenticity.
-AEAD encryption outputs the encrypted form of the input data and a tag computed from both the data and the associated data and attached at the end of the encryption.
+AEAD encryption outputs the encrypted form of the input data and a tag computed from both the data and the associated data and is usually attached at the end of the encrypted payload.
 Security notions of such ciphers typically include semantic security under chosen-plaintext attacks and ciphertext integrity thanks to the strong unforgeability of the tag using an Encrypt-then-MAC composition paradigm~\cite{bellare2008authenticated}.
-The decryption process verifies the tag's validity by re-computing it using the encrypted data and the associated data, then compares the result to the received tag.
-If those match, the Cryptographic primitive outputs a decryption of the data.
-If it does not match, the primitive generates an error, and decryption halts.
+The decryption process verifies the tag's validity by recomputing it using the encrypted data and the associated data, then compares the result to the received tag.
+If those match, the primitive outputs a decryption of the data.
+If it does not match, the primitive generates an error and decryption halts.

 RFC5116~\cite{rfc5116} is the proposed standard for interfacing AEADs with any software.
 In particular, for the decryption operation, the RFC and related literature in protocol side-channel attacks~\cite{albrecht2009plaintext, bernstein2012security, fischlin2015data} suggest implementers not outputting any cleartext as long as the whole ciphertext and associated data have not been verified.
-In consequence, typical cryptography libraries with AEAD APIs are atomic; i.e., it requires the operation to be done at once and explicitely prevents partial decryption.
-In the case of decryption, it may usually either be in-place (where the ciphertext is stored) or at a destination address provided to the API.
-Non-exhaustive examples of these libraries having such an API are OpenSSL, WolfSSL, BoringSSL, NaCL.
-Exceptions may exist, such as OpenSSL AES-GCM's EVP\_DecryptUpdate() supporting partial decryption without any tag verification until the last byte of the ciphertext is provided.
-This is however unadvised as, and could lead to various side-channel security issues within protocol implementations if any partially decrypted data is processed before the tag is eventually checked.
+In consequence, typical cryptography libraries with AEAD APIs are atomic; i.e., it requires the operation to be done at once and explicitly prevents partial decryption.